yarisvt/tyk-docs/tyk-docs/content/dashboard-admin-api/sso.md

 ### Generate authentication token

 The Dashboard exposes the `/admin/sso` Admin API which allows you to generate a temporary authentication token, valid for 60 seconds.
-You should provide JSON payload with the scope `ForSection`, with possible values of `"dashboard"` or `"portal"`.
-In addition you should provide an organisation id via the "`OrgID"` attribute.
+You should provide JSON payload with the following data:
+`ForSection` - scope with possible values of `"dashboard"` or `"portal"`.
+`OrgID`      - with your organisation id.

 | **Property** | **Description**              |